philippebeck/pam/README.md

 The View part uses the Twig template engine, so it's possible to use variables, functions, filters, etc.

-The Controller part inherits the essential methods of the main controller (this includes session & cookie) & the FrontController structures the input of the application.
+The Controller part inherits the essential methods of the MainController & the FrontController structures the input of the application.

-The sessions are managed by Pam for user connection actions & the cookies for user message actions, all with filters
+The sessions are managed by Pam for user connection actions & for user message actions, all with filters

-The files, get & post superglobals are managed by controllers with filters too.
+All others superglobals are managed by controllers with filters too.

 Access to the database is obviously managed by the Database part, via the PDO class.